CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/03_getting_started.md

   balance: 1000
 }
 ```
-Unlike `states`, however, `props` are immutable, meaning they cannot change.
+Unlike `state`, however, `props` are immutable, meaning they cannot change.

 Notice that we add the inherited balance inside our ```<h2>``` element wrapped in curly brackets.
 In React, this is how we inject JavaScript functionality directly into the JSX elements.